Welcome to our Phonics page.

 How we teach phonics

 Phonics is a way of teaching children to read and write by blending and segmenting individual sounds.
-Every letter and different combinations of letters make particular sounds for example the letter ‘s’ makes a hissing like a snake.
-At Daisyfield we follow the Letters and Sounds Programme of teaching, which is split into 6 phases that systematically build on skills and knowledge of previous learning.
-Alongside Letters and Sounds we use our Daisyfield Actions for learning sounds (see the link at the bottom of this page) and use patters from Letter Join Program to help develop letter formation (see the PDF documents at the bottom of the page for how we form our letters in EYFS (no lead ins) and KS1 (lead ins and out).
+Every letter and different combinations of letters make particular sounds for example the letter ‘s’ makes a hissing like a snake sound.
+At Daisyfield we follow the Oxford University Press, Essential Letters and Sounds (ELS) programme.

 Children throughout Reception and Key stage 1 take part in daily phonics sessions.
 These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
-During Phonics lessons we also teach children to read and write ‘tricky words’ also known as ‘sight words.’
+During Phonics lessons we also teach children to read and write ‘tricky words’.
 These are words that you cannot sound out and children are just expected to remember how to read and write.